oauthstuff/draft-oauth-rar/main.md

 The request parameter `authorization_details` contains a JSON array of JSON objects.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
 The type of resource or access requirement is determined by the `type` field.

-This example shows the specification of authorization details for a payment initiation transaction:
+This example shows the specification of authorization details using the payment authorization object shown above:

 ```JSON
 [